 Throughout the week you’ll receive training focussed on the type of work you’ll be doing overseas, be it teaching, social care or outward bound.
 This training will be delivered by qualified and experienced members of staff to give you the best introduction possible to the role you’ll be working in.

 Obviously that is a lot to cover in four days, and Project Trust Training is certainly intensive, both in terms of how many hours you work each day and how much you learn in a short space of time.
-But it is also fun, and you’ll form strong bonds with your country group, Desk Officer and volunteering partner.
+But it is also fun, and you’ll form strong bonds with your country group, Country Coordinator and volunteering partner.
 Unlike Selection you’ll be living in the dorm rooms at the Hebridean Centre, so you’ll have time in the evenings to socialise with your country group.
 By the final night you’ll be prepared to volunteer overseas, pretty tired, and more than ready for the end of course ceilidh!